1. Motivation: A (Midlife) Crisis is a Terrible Thing to Waste

 Unfortunately (or fortunately) for me, things didn’t quite work out like that.

 I have always been a math / science nerd who liked to tinker with stuff, so I had never really had any doubts about my career as an engineer.
-Moreover, spending a few nights in karaoke bars had already taught me that becoming an entertainer was just not in the cards for me.
+Moreover, spending a few nights in karaoke bars had already taught me the hard way that becoming an entertainer was just not in the cards for me.

 In earlier bouts, I had spent enough time driving through wine country to know that owning a vineyard was back (and bank) breaking work.
+Winemaking was not my cup of tea.

-I had flipped through enough self-help books in bookstores (remember those?) to learn that the rational way of dealing with things like midlife crises was to clarify one's priorities in life by asking the hard question: What would I do if I had only 6 months to live?
-Whatever bubbled to the top of that list would be the things to focus on for your second innings.
+I had flipped through enough self-help books in bookstores (remember those?) to learn that the rational way of dealing with things like midlife crises was to clarify one's priorities in life by asking the hard question: "What would I do if I had only 6 months to live?"
+Whatever bubbled to the top of that list would be the thing(s) to focus on for your second innings.

 I had already tried all of those answers out.

-Clearly the “6 months to live” question wasn’t working for me, though it made so much sense at first.
+Clearly, the “6 months to live” question wasn’t working for me, though it made so much sense at first.

 That’s when it occurred to me - I needed to extend the time frame!
-Instead of 6 months, I needed to ask: What would I do if I had 5 years to live?
+Instead of 6 months, I needed to ask: "What would I do if I had 5 years to live?"

-Now that’s a far more interesting and useful question!
-Not to mention far less dread- and anxiety- inducing.
+Now that’s a far more interesting and useful question.
+Not to mention far less dread- and anxiety-inducing.

 Plus, the timeframe is also far more realistic.
 Unless someone is already suffering from something serious, they can probably count on having at least 5 more years to live, right?
-Not to mention that medical miracles are making this possible even for many of those who may be suffering from serious ailments.
+(Not to mention that medical miracles are making this possible even for many of those who may be suffering from serious ailments.)

 The "5 years to live" question forces you to dig deep and see what it is that you really want to do in life or would regret not doing.
 With 5 years at your disposal, maybe you can still do it!